psg-19/notes/README.md

 > ⭐ **This is your strongest project — lead with it.** It hits the exact themes Omnissa cares about: **cryptography & key management, secure client–server communication, distributed/external systems, concurrency, and a contract (interface) between components.** You can go deep, so do.

-This guide has 3 parts:
+This guide has 4 parts:
 1. **Deep explanation** of the whole system, framed for an **Omnissa** interviewer.
-2. **20 interview Q&A** — the questions most likely to come from this project.
+2. **§11 — The conversational Q&A you'll ACTUALLY get** (explain it / problem / stack / architecture / challenges). ⭐ *Start here — this is what most project rounds are.*
+3. **§12 — Deep code-level Q&A** (bonus, only if the interviewer goes technical).
-3. **A 1-page revision cheat sheet** for the night before.
+4. **A 1-page revision cheat sheet** for the night before.

 ---